PowerShell/PSScriptAnalyzer/RuleDocumentation/ShouldProcess.md

 ## Description

 If a cmdlet declares the `SupportsShouldProcess` attribute, then it should also call `ShouldProcess`.
-A violation is any function which either declares `SupportsShouldProcess` attribute but makes no calls to `ShouldProcess` or it calls `ShouldProcess` but does not does not declare `SupportsShouldProcess`
+A violation is any function which either declares `SupportsShouldProcess` attribute but makes no calls to `ShouldProcess` or it calls `ShouldProcess` but does not declare `SupportsShouldProcess`

 For more information, please refer to `about_Functions_Advanced_Methods` and `about_Functions_CmdletBindingAttribute`